kora-projects/kora-docs/mkdocs/docs/en/documentation/database-cassandra.md

 ### Code configuration { #code-configuration }

-You can configure the driver manually in your code using `CassandraConfigurer` to modify the `CqlSession` builder:
+You can configure the driver manually in your code by registering a `CassandraConfigurer` component.
+The `configure` method receives the `CqlSessionBuilder` and the `ProgrammaticDriverConfigLoaderBuilder`, so you can adjust the session builder and override raw driver options that are not exposed through the `cassandra` configuration section:

 ===! ":fontawesome-brands-java: `Java`"